Gone Girl (film): Development

-Following the release of the film, Flynn spoke of an overwhelming adaptation process, in which she condensed a 500-page novel with an intricate plot into a shorter screenplay.
+Flynn spoke of an overwhelming adaptation process, in which she condensed a 500-page novel with an intricate plot into a shorter screenplay.
 She explained how her experience working for a magazine meant she was familiar with eliminating parts of previous drafts, and thus "wasn't ever precious about cutting."
-As a consequence of the distillation process, most of the parental storylines were lost, so the mother of the character of Desi Collings does not appear in the film, and it was not possible to include flashbacks of Nick Dunne's dead mother.
+As a consequence of the distillation process, most of the parental storylines were lost, so the mother of the character of Desi Collings does not appear, and it was not possible to include flashbacks of Nick Dunne's dead mother.

-In terms of the film's ending, Flynn revealed that she experimented with a "lot of iterations".
+Flynn experimented with a "lot of iterations" for the ending.
 One of the aspects that she was certain of was the presence of the media, which she described as the "third player", alongside Nick and Amy.
 In Flynn's words: "Once we got to the ending, I wanted it to wrap up quickly.
 I didn't want 8 million more loop-de-loops ...
 I had no problem tossing stuff out and trying to figure out the best way to get there."

-Flynn enjoyed the experience of making the film, and she expressed appreciation for Fincher's involvement, as he "really liked the book and didn't want to turn it into something other than what it already was", and he also reassured her, even when she second-guessed herself.
+Flynn enjoyed the experience, and she expressed appreciation for Fincher's involvement, as he "really liked the book and didn't want to turn it into something other than what it already was", and he also reassured her, even when she second-guessed herself.
 Fincher described Flynn's screenwriting work as "very smart", "crafty", and "extremely articulate".

 Fincher selected Pike for the lead role because she was not well known to American audiences, and he also felt she had an enigmatic quality which suited the role.
-Tyler Perry, previously known mainly for comedic roles, was cast against type as a criminal defense lawyer.
+Tyler Perry, known mainly for comedic roles, was cast against type as a criminal defense lawyer.